jensbambauer/seriale/site/content/program.md

                       time: 18:00 | 6pm
                       host:
                         - name: Dascha Solovieva
                       details: "The Red Carpet is the preparation for the 8th Seriale Award Ceremony.
-Besides champagne reception and photo sessions Dascha Solovieva welcomes the guests on the red carpet with nu- merous interviews."
+Besides champagne reception and photo sessions Dascha Solovieva welcomes the panelists on the red carpet with nu- merous interviews."
                     - title: 8th Award Ceremony of die Seriale
                       length: 2
                       datetime: 2022-06-10